na-na-hi/renget/archive/sivtwn.md

 "We fucked 23 times!
 I came like 30 times, and Towa a lot more...maybe 60 times, 70?
 But don't worry Kanatan, she's good and just getting better thanks to my training!
 You and I should totally take her for a spin sometime."

 Kanata shifted Towa around in her arms, feeling up her backside.
 "She does look nice, Coco.
-I can see us having a lot of fun with this cute, shy..."
+A cute face, especially with how she's blushing and forcing a smile right now.
+Small, perky breasts.
+A shapely waist and belly with just a bit of pudge.
+An adorable slit with barely-visible flaps.
+Very soft thighs and...hm, a soft and curvy butt too.
+I can see us having a lot of fun with this attractive, shy..."
-Kanata's smile faded as she reached the base of Towa's tail.
+Kanata's smile faded as she stopped groping Towa's butt and reached the base of her tail.
 "...*devil*."